 When trying to explain what are sometimes quite abstract technical scenarios, I like to use analogies.

 Your Data.
 Your Asset.

 For financial data, you know the room, shelf and box where it is stored.
 You have a vague idea where the HR and payroll information is.
-There is another room with a random stack of boxes, but you are not sure what information is contained in them.
+There is another room with a random stack of boxes, but you are not sure what data is contained in them.

 Staff enter and leave the warehouse through different entrances, at different times of day, some on foot and others in vehicles.
-Many are restricted to certain areas, others are not.
-There is no register to record access, and the management have a rough idea of who can access the different areas.
+Many are restricted to certain areas, and others are not.
+There is no register to record access, and the management has a rough idea of who can access the different areas.

-This is representative of a modern business.
+This is representative of modern business.